-If the individual regularly does or solicit business or engages in any other persistent course of conduct or owns the property, they fall within the jurisdiction of the state as per the Connecticut Process Service.
-Anyone who is not a resident of Connecticut is deemed to have appointed the Secretary of the State as their attorney.
+Suppose the individual regularly does or solicits business, engages in other persistent conduct, or owns the property.
+In that case, they fall within the jurisdiction of the state as per the Connecticut Process Service.
+Anyone, not a Connecticut resident is deemed to have appointed the Secretary of the State as their attorney.
 They have also agreed that any Connecticut Process Service in any civil action brought against the nonresident individual or foreign partnership could well be served upon the Secretary of the State and must also have the same validity as if served upon them.

-An officer who receives the summons must serve it on the Secretary by delivering a true and attested copy of it to the Secretary’s office at least twelve days before the return date of the summons.
-This means that the officer has an option to complete Connecticut Process Service also by sending a similar true and attested copy to the defendant at their last known address via registered or certified mail, postage prepaid, with an endorsement thereon of the Connecticut Process Service upon the secretary.
+An officer who receives the summons must serve it on the Secretary by delivering a true and attested copy to the Secretary’s office at least twelve days before the return date of the summons.
+This means that the officer can complete Connecticut Process Service by sending a similar true and attested copy to the defendant at their last known address via registered or certified mail, postage prepaid, with an endorsement of the Connecticut Process Service upon the secretary.
 A twenty-five dollar charge is then required to be left with the Secretary by the officer delivering the process, and this money will be deducted from the plaintiff’s expenses if the plaintiff wins the case.
 The Secretary of the State should retain a record of each such Connecticut Process Service and the day and hour of Connecticut Process Service.

 HOW TO SERVE SUBPOENAS IN CONNECTICUT

-Subpoenas for witnesses must also be signed by the clerk of the court or a commissioner of the Superior Court and will be served by an officer, indifferent person, or by an investigator of the Division of Public Defender Services.
+Subpoenas for witnesses must also be signed by the clerk of the court or a commissioner of the Superior Court.
+They will be served by an officer, an indifferent person, or by an investigator of the Division of Public Defender Services.
 The subpoena must be issued not less than eighteen hours before the time scheduled for the person called to appear unless the court directs otherwise for purposes of Connecticut Process Service.